staticafi/cbmc/src/goto-instrument/contracts/doc/user/contracts-assigns.md

 ## Loop Assigns Inference

-When loop invariants clauses are specified but loop assigns are not, CBMC will infer loop assigns clauses and use them to apply loop contracts.
+When loop invariant clauses are specified but loop assigns are not, CBMC will infer loop assigns clauses and use them to apply loop contracts.
 The idea of the inference is to include all the left hand side of assignments in the loop.

-For example, in the loop in the following function, we assume that only the loop invariants `i <= SIZE` is specified.
+For example, in the loop in the following function, we assume that only the loop invariant `i <= SIZE` is specified.
 Then CBMC will infer loop assigns targets `i`, `j` and `__CPROVER_object_whole(b)` for the loop.

 ```